 What could you share to help the reader understand the environment you describe in Privilege Lost?

 In my book, I provide descriptions so rich and vivid that you can smell and taste what I smelled and tasted.
 I do not want to give too much away, because then you would have no reason to read my book.
-I A photograph of author Joshua Elyashivwill say that there was a cacophony of sound at all times, always present and always chaotic.
+I will say that there was a cacophony of sound at all times, always present and always chaotic.
 It was not something you could learn to love like jazz, but you also could not get away from it.
 The heat was also something that was constant and inescapable.
 It was like wearing a tuxedo in a sauna 24/7 for five years.
 You had to always be on guard, alert, assuming that even the most friendly and innocent interactions was a set up for being hurt or victimized.
 The nice guards were the most dangerous, because they would get you to let your guard down.
 There was no privacy, ever.
 If anyone thought the high school locker room was bad or that you had no privacy in prison, well that was grade school, and this was graduate level lack of privacy.
 Not while bathing, dressing, sleeping, etc… more horrible was that there was usually someone present 2 feet away whenever you had to defecate.
 They could not leave, or you could not leave and had to sit in the 7’x11’ room with them while they used the toilet.

 If readers could choose a specific chapter or moment from your memoir to explore in more detail, which one would you recommend, and why?